AngelG01/PythonSoftUni/README.md

 # PythonSoftUni

-Here are all f my homeworks from all the courses for python in SoftUni
+Here are all of my homeworks from all the courses for python in SoftUni